Parentification

 Emotional Parentification

-The child may begin listening to adult emotional problems or feeling responsible for keeping a parent emotionally stable.
+The child may gradually become a parent's emotional support, confidant, stabilizer, or even an inappropriate substitute partner.
+They may begin listening to adult emotional problems and feel responsible for keeping a parent emotionally stable.

 The Cost to the Child

-Although parentified children often appear mature or highly functioning, the emotional burden can become exhausting internally.
+Although parentified children often appear mature or highly functioning, the emotional burden can become exhausting.

 Losing Connection to Personal Needs

-Children who become overly responsible often disconnect from their own emotional experience.
+Children who become overly responsible often lose touch with their own emotional experience.

 Guilt and Separation